-The Boston personal injury attorneys at Janet, Jenner & Suggs have decades of combined experience with personal injury claims and have recovered fair compensation for numerous clients.
+The Boston personal injury attorneys at Janet, Janet & Suggs have decades of combined experience with personal injury claims and have recovered fair compensation for numerous clients.
 Schedule a free legal consultation with our attorneys right now.

 1. Do You Have Experience Handling My Type of Case?